AIgineerAB/Fullstack_data_course/_exercises/exercise3_duckdb_sql.md

 > [!NOTE]
 > These exercises covers lecture 07-09.

-## 0. Social media
+## 0. Chess games

 In lecture 08 we used duckdb CLI to read youtube data into the database and then used dbeaver to query the database.
-Now do similar but with athelets_winter_games.csv
+Now do similar but with [chessgames from lichess](https://www.kaggle.com/datasets/datasnaek/chess).

+&nbsp; a) Start with reading in this dataset into a duckdb database named chess.db

+For the following exercises, use dbeaver and duckdb to query the data

+&nbsp; b) Find out the possible categories for winner column.

+&nbsp; c) Find out the possible categories for victory_status column.

+&nbsp; d) Check total number of games represented in the dataset.

+&nbsp; e) Get statistics on the number draws, the number of white wins and number of black wins.

+&nbsp; f) Check the top 10 most popular openings